 It is inevitable that companies move faster towards digital maturity in industries that were disrupted early on.
 Industry, in itself, is not the only differentiator for maturity: even inside one industry, some enterprises are faster than others, simply because they have the mindset of an innovator.
 The observation that companies are at different stages in their transformation journey intrigues us.
 That’s why we have embarked on a research project together with Forrester to map out the state of digital transformation, as seen from the angle of Identity and Access Management.

-We developed a maturity model with four distinct stages.
+We developed a maturity model with five distinct stages.
 These stages vary from a mere digital presence, up to using digital transformation to implement new business models and new ways of generating revenue.

-In this stage, a company has brought its catalog of services online and offers its services through a web application or a mobile app.
+In this stage, a company is opening up its legacy applications, has brought its catalog of services online and offers its services through a web application or a mobile app.
 No services from third parties are offered, the catalog is restricted to the company’s own services.
 You might think that every company is already well past this stage, but this is not necessarily the case.
 While it would be difficult to find a bank that does not have its own mobile app, this is not so for insurance companies or HR services providers.

 Companies in this stage realize that customer experience is important when offering services through digital channels.
 From an Identity and Access Management standpoint, this means companies will move away from username and password combinations or hardware tokens.
 Instead, they will offer Single Sign-on capabilities, passwordless authentication or allow their customers to use Identity Providers such as itsme or eHerkenning.
 Some companies will also build their own signing applications, and embed adaptive security that applies step-up authentication only when required, thus avoiding countless authentications.

 Connected Companies are opening up to the external world.
 For retail banks, for instance, this may mean implementing Open Banking.
 Connected Companies are enabling integration with third-party platforms and applications and are using APIs to do that.
 This requires the right level of API security.